fonsecajr2/todolist/frontend/README.md

 # To Do List App

 A React + Vite To Do List app with localStorage persistence.
+Live Link: https://todolist-26zf.vercel.app/

 ## Structure